wjr-/flexi-table/README.md

 # listtable

-A demo/study on creating a html+css-only table that transforms into a list of label-value pairs on smaller screen.
-Or actually vice versa :D
+A demo/study on creating a html+css-only list of label-value pairs that transforms into a table on larger screens.

 [Demo](https://listtable-demo.herokuapp.com/)